nickluong-dev/Excel-Instruction-Guide/docs/Pivot-Tables/make-pivot-table.md

 Before you begin, make sure you are using the [sample student dataset]() to follow along.

 **1.** Make sure at least one cell of the dataset is highlighted.
-Navigate to the **Insert** tab and click **PivotTable** on the top right.
+Navigate to the **Insert** tab and click **PivotTable** on the top left.
 A prompt will appear for you to select a range for the table.
-Excel should autopopulate this section for you if you had one cell in teh dataset highlighted.
+Excel should autopopulate this section for you if you had one cell in the dataset highlighted.
 Click **OK**.

+![Pivot-1](https://github.com/nickluong-dev/Excel-Instruction-Guide/blob/gh-pages/assets/images/Pivot-1.png?raw=true "Pivot-1")

 **Note:** You can click on **Recommended PivotTables** if you want to quickly make something.

-![Pivot-1](https://github.com/nickluong-dev/Excel-Instruction-Guide/blob/gh-pages/assets/images/Pivot-1.png?raw=true "Pivot-1")

 A new sheet has now been created on the bottom left.
 Navigate to that sheet as we will continue using it from now on.